 Naturally, we at Atlas Stake Pool see ourselves as an ideal fit for you.
 This is why we go the extra length in presenting our operation here to you.
 We also aim to respond to any of your questions as quickly as possible.
 And to demonstrate our long-term commitment, we have pledged ₳500,000.

 Yes.
 Your ADA coins will be as safe as if you hadn’t staked them at all.
 They will, and should, never leave the wallet controlled by you.
 Never send your coins to anyone claiming to stake them for you.
 Staking should ideally only be done via the officially supported wallets Deadalus or Yoroi.

 Apart from the obvious exposure to volatile and unpredictable market movements, the biggest “risk” would be choosing a stake pool that didn’t give the best returns, or shuts down all together, leaving you with no additional rewards.
 But even in this case, your own funds will never be affected since they stay in your personal wallet at all times.

 Therefore, the worst case scenario for you would be to have “lost” potential rewards for that specific epoch (one epoch in the CARDANO ecosystem lasts for five days).
-If you see unsatisfactory behavior you can change your stake pool which will take effect as soon as the next epoch starts.
-In short, if you are not happy with the performance of your chosen pool you can change it, and all you will have lost is about 10 days of potential rewards.
+If you see unsatisfactory behavior, you can change your stake pool at any time, which will take effect as soon as the next epoch starts.
+In short, if you are not happy with the performance of your chosen pool you can move your stake, and all you will have lost is a few days’ worth of potential rewards.

 Ideally, not at all.
 However, at least in the starting phase it would be a good idea to check in maybe once every epoch (five days) to get a reassurance that your chosen pool performs to your satisfaction.

 Yes.
 It’s your money at any given moment.
-There is no restriction as to how long or short you can delegate your ADA.
+There is no restriction as to how long or short a time you can delegate your ADA.

 If you want to learn more, here are some informative links to explore.